 Cycling in Taiwan

-Taiwan has a well-developed cycling infrastructure with a bike network spanning more than 3,000 miles (5,000 km) and much of it on dedicated paths.
+Taiwan has a well-developed cycling infrastructure, with a bike network spanning more than 3,000 miles (5,000 km) – much of it on dedicated paths.
 The island has a variety of routes, from flat coastal paths to challenging mountain climbs, and many bike rental shops are available.
 Taiwan has a strong cycling culture, and the world's largest bicycle company, Giant, calls Taiwan home.

-YouBike is a public bicycle-sharing service operated by Taipei City that allows anyone to rent a bicycle from kiosks throughout Taiwan's major cities.
+YouBike is a public bicycle-sharing service operated by Taipei City, allowing anyone to rent a bicycle from kiosks throughout Taiwan's major cities.
 Users can rent a bicycle using a smart card or a mobile app, and in the more crowded cities, cycling can be the fastest and most affordable means of getting around.

 It's important to note that while Taiwan has a strong cycling culture, cycling in the cities can be challenging due to traffic.
-Always adhere to the road rules and use bike lanes where available for safety.
+Always adhere to the road rules and stick to bike lanes wherever possible.

 Expat Health Insurance